 “Oh yes,” the old woman acknowledged, “I have met such people often”.

 The Sadness settled down a little bit more into herself.
 “But I only want to help people.
-When I am close to them they can find themselves.
+When I am close to them, they can find themselves.
 I help them to build a nest to tend their wounds.
-Sad people have especially thin skins.
+Sad people have especially thin skin.
 Some sorrows get opened up again like badly healed wounds, which hurt a lot.

-But only someone who allows Sadness and cries all their bottled up tears can really heal the wounds.
+But only someone who allows Sadness and cries all their bottled-up tears can really heal the wounds.
 But people do not want me to help them.
-Instead they put on a garish laughter over their scars.
-Or they arm themselves with thick armor made of bitterness.”
+Instead, they put on garish laughter over their scars.
+Or they arm themselves with thick armour made of bitterness.”
 The Sadness said nothing; her weeping was first weak, then stronger and finally desperate.

 The Sadness stopped weeping.
 She sat up and looked astonished at her new companion.
 “But … but… Who are you?”

-“Me?” the small old woman said grinning, and then she said, smiling easily like a little girl, “I am the Hope”.
+“Me?” the small old woman said cheerfully, and then she said, smiling easily like a little girl, “I am the Hope”.